 Our long term vision for Providence is to be a model of excellence in Christian Montessori Communities, worldwide, serving infants through adults to prepare them to fulfill God’s calling on their lives.
 We have a sister school in Kenya, Africa where, with the help of local leaders, we helped transform a school in an informal settlement in Nairobi in 2016.

-After graduating from undergraduate with my Bachelors in English and Theater at Hartwick College in New York State.
-I relocated to North Carolina and worked at Elon Homes for Children.
-I spent near a decade teaching in a traditional setting while at the same time continuing my education and getting my Master’s in Special Education at Elon University.
+After graduating from undergraduate with a Bachelors in English and Theater at Hartwick College in New York State, I relocated to North Carolina and worked at Elon Homes for Children.
+I spent nearly a decade teaching in a traditional setting while at the same time continuing my education and getting a Master’s in Special Education at Elon University.

 One of my students, who had a child at 13 and lived in a group home, looked at me when we left the Montessori school and said to me, “I want my daughter to go to a school like this.”
 I was floored.
 This young lady did not like school.
 It was a constant reminder of how she was far behind her peers in academic skills, yet, she had the insight to know THIS place was different.
 This place was a good place to learn.
 Whether one knew the brain research or not – one could not deny the power of this kind of learning.

 I wasn’t surprised about feeling comfortable in the Montessori setting.
-The emphasis on hands on learning and development of the whole child has always resonated.
+The emphasis on hands-on learning and development of the whole child has always resonated.
 What was shocking was:

+- How much more enjoyable and easier my job was.
 Academically, children learn so much more quickly in a multi-age classroom where children are at liberty to learn from one another.
 And,

 I count my blessings everyday that we discovered Montessori- for our children and for my personal growth as an educator and parent.